-Join the Fuels and Vegetation Education team for a webinar exploring the planning and permitting pathways of a highly successful project.
-Experts Steve Auten and Andy Johnson will present about their experiences with the Covell Ranch Forest Health Fuels Reduction project in Cambria, California.
-They’ll cover the Project Specific Analysis (PSA) for the California Vegetation Treatment Program (CalVTP) and the Public Works Plan (PWP), a permitting pathway in the Coastal Zone.
+Join the Fuels and Vegetation Education team and partners Auten Resource Consulting and Rincon Consultants to learn from this very successful vegetation and fuels management project in California's coastal zone.
+This webinar explored the planning and permitting pathways of a highly successful project.
+Experts Steve Auten and Andy Johnson presented about their experiences with the Covell Ranch Forest Health Fuels Reduction project in Cambria, California.
+They covered the Project Specific Analysis (PSA) for the California Vegetation Treatment Program (CalVTP) and the Public Works Plan (PWP), a permitting pathway in the Coastal Zone.

 Navigating the development of a Project Specific Analysis (PSA) for the California Vegetation Treatment Program (CalVTP) requires a deep dive into a newly created regulatory world.
 Many resource professionals are recognizing quickly that creating a solid project vision and description that fits within the Standard Project Requirements (SPR) of the Cal VTP is the first and most important step.

-A Public Works Plan (PWP) is a permitting pathway allowing the use of the new California-Vegetation Treatment Program (CalVTP), Programmatic Environmental Impact Report (PEIR) for proactive wildfire prevention treatments within the coastal zone.
-The PWP is a 10-year agreement with structural elements developed within the framework of the California Coastal Commission's (CCC) guidelines for projects occurring in the coastal zone.
+A Public Works Plan is a permitting pathway allowing the use of the new California-Vegetation Treatment Program, a Programmatic Environmental Impact Report for proactive wildfire prevention treatments within the coastal zone.
+The PWP is a 10-year agreement with structural elements developed within the framework of the California Coastal Commission's guidelines for projects occurring in the coastal zone.

 Steve Auten, RPF #2734, Owner of Auten Resource Consulting